rochiv/MyMotown/README.md

 - Enter information such as the event name, description, etc
 - And you're done!

-## **Contribute**
-You might be able to pull our code from our [GitHub](https://github.com/tdevine1/WVU_CS230_2022.01_Group03) and see how we wrote each page/component.
-View our KanBan Board / our general workflow from this semester [here](https://trello.com/b/ybMwOwHw/kanban-board).

 &nbsp;

-__KanBan Board Priority Key__:
-🟩 : Low
-🟨 : Medium-Low
-🟧 : Medium-High
-🟥 : High

 ## **Authors:**
 Rohit Chivukula, Nicholas Kennedy, Carter Kiss, Sarth Patel, Justin Scott, Dylan Smith